 How Ongoing Psychiatry Appointments Work

-Future psychiatry appointments focus on making progress and reaching treatment goals.
+Future adult psychiatry appointments focus on making progress and reaching treatment goals.
 These sessions provide continuity, allowing the psychiatrist to monitor how treatment is working and make changes when necessary.
 Appointments may occur weekly, biweekly, or monthly, depending on individual needs and progress.

 During follow-ups, the psychiatrist may discuss how symptoms have changed and whether treatment feels effective.
 Conversations remain collaborative, offering a safe space to discuss successes and ongoing struggles.
 If medication is part of the care plan, the psychiatrist monitors its effectiveness and adjusts the dosage or timing as needed.